AnyRIR: Robust Non-intrusive Room Impulse Response Estimation in the Wild: Introduction

 A room impulse response (RIR) characterizes the acoustic properties of an environment, capturing how sound propagates and reflects within a space.
 Given a specific RIR, it is possible to render arbitrary sound sources as if they were played within that particular environment \cite{Shoichi2025}.
 This capability is especially valuable for applications in augmented and virtual reality (AR/VR) and smart speakers, where realistic simulation of various acoustic spaces, from domestic spaces to large public venues, is essential \cite{gupta2022armr, herre2023mpeg}.

 However, estimating RIRs in uncontrolled real-world environments remains a challenge \cite{Shoichi2025}.
 Conventional methods, such as exponential sine sweeps, require controlled and often intrusive setups that are impractical in public or dynamic spaces.
 Moreover, non-stationary noise sources (e.g., footsteps or speech) corrupt these measurements \cite{ciric2011, Prawda:2022.Sweep, prawda2024non}.
-Inspired by the widespread presence of background music in public venues and the availability of clean references through music identification algorithms such as those used by Shazam \cite{shazam2025} (first described in \cite{wang_industrial-strength_2003}), we propose a robust and non-intrusive method for estimating RIRs in the wild using music as the excitation signal.
+Inspired by the widespread presence of background music in public venues and the availability of clean references through music identification algorithms such as Shazam \cite{shazam2025, wang_industrial-strength_2003}, we propose a robust and non-intrusive method for estimating RIRs in the wild using music as the excitation signal.
 Fig.~\ref{fig:AnyRIRprinciple} illustrates how our method can estimate an RIR from music recorded in a cafe.

-While stationary noise with a Gaussian distribution is less detrimental, non-stationary noise severely degrades deconvolution-based estimation \cite{stan2002comparison}.
+While stationary noise with a Gaussian distribution can often be handled adequately by $\ell_2$-based deconvolution methods, non-stationary noise violates the underlying assumptions and severely degrades estimation performance \cite{stan2002comparison}.
 MOSAIC \cite{prawda2024non} introduces a way to remove non-stationary noise from exponential sine sweep measurements using median filtering, but it requires at least three repeated measurements with exactly the same excitation signal, which makes it somewhat inflexible.
-As an alternative, we employ a regression-based approach using the $\ell_1$-norm approximation, which is known for its robustness to outliers \cite{Boyd:2004jj}.
+As an alternative, we adopt a regression-based approach using the $\ell_1$-norm loss, which is known for its robustness to outliers \cite{Boyd:2004jj}.
 This makes it particularly suitable for handling non-stationary noise, since it suppresses the influence of transient disturbances in the measurement.
+Although $\ell_1$-norm regularization has previously been used to promote sparsity in RIR estimation \cite{crocco2015room}, inducing sparsity in the filter is not our objective.
+Instead, the $\ell_1$-norm is used solely as the data fidelity term to improve robustness to non-stationary noise, without imposing sparsity or other constraints on the RIR.